morfioce/asynch-js/PITCHME.md

 }
 ```

+@snap[west span-100 fragment]
-#### We can catch that error using try..catch, the same way as a regular throw:
+We can catch that error using try..catch, the same way as a regular throw:
+@snapend

+@snap[south-west span-100 fragment]
 ```js
 async function f() {